 Intellectually curious & academically ambitious

-Despite being a broadly non-selective school, we have very high academic standards, and in 2018 we were positioned in the top 3% of schools nationally for value-added at A Level (ALIS).
+Despite being a broadly non-selective school, we have very high academic standards.
+The Oratory was placed in the top 3% of schools nationally for value-added at A Level in 2018 and again in 2020.
 This means that pupils leave The Oratory with higher grades than the national average for their ability.
 The breadth of the subjects on offer, combined with subject-based enrichment, promotes strong academic development.

 Academic endeavour is very much encouraged; we want our pupils to work hard, take responsibility for their own learning, and strive to achieve everything they are capable of.
 All pupils follow the internationally recognised and intellectually rigorous GCSE and A Level curricula, with the Extended Project Qualification also offered at Sixth Form.